How We Use Testing to Help You

 - SAT - scores must be 500+ Critical Reading and 500+ Math with a total of 1070 or higher and can be no more than 3 years old at the time of enrollment

-- Have earned an Associate degree or higher from a Texas College or University.
+- Students with degrees or have earned a degree or from a regionally accredited institution higher from a Texas College or University.

 - Military Personnel - with DD214 copy 4.